miniBill/anapnea/README.rst

 The role defines several defaults that an be overridden by the user

 pubkey
-    The public key to deploy to the root user on the *minimal cd*.
+    The public key to deploy to the root user on the live cd.
 Primarily to negate the need for a password if you need to run twice.
     default: ~/.ssh/id_rsa.pub